ljpatrick/marxpaint/docs/pt_br/README.txt

         For example, in a Bourne Shell (like BASH):

-          export LANG=es_ES@euro ; tuxpaint
+          export LANG=es_ES@euro ; marxpaint

         And in a C Shell (like TCSH):

-          setenv LANG es_ES@euro ; tuxpaint
+          setenv LANG es_ES@euro ; marxpaint

       Windows Users
       -------------
-        TuxPaint will recoginse the current locale and use the appropriate files by default.
+        MarxPaint will recoginse the current locale and use the appropriate files by default.
 So this section is only for people trying different languages.